 ICE conducts 'targeted operations' in the Valley

-U.S. Immigration and Customs Enforcement (ICE) have confirmed to Channel 5 News that they are "conducting enhanced targeted operations" in the Rio Grande Valley.
+U.S. Immigration and Customs Enforcement (ICE) confirmed to Channel 5 News on Sunday that they are "conducting enhanced targeted operations" in the Rio Grande Valley.

 According to ICE spokesperson Adelina Pruneda, they are enforcing U.S. immigration law and preserving public safety and national security "by keeping potentially dangerous criminal aliens out of our communities."